Feeling Safe and Empowered

 How do you know if psychological safety exists in your team and organisation?

-If you make a mistake, it is not held against you.
-You feel free to raise concerns and ask all kinds of questions.
-There are different opinions and voices within teams.
+If you make a mistake, it’s not held against you.
+You feel free to raise concerns and ask questions.
+You hear different opinions and voices within teams.

-You are told that it’s safe to take a risk – and that is also your experience.
+You’re told that it’s safe to take a risk – and that’s also your experience.
 Your skills, experience and insights are valued and utilised.
 The collaboration and debates can be wide-ranging but it’s healthy and forward-oriented.
-All different voices are heard regularly.

 Play the long-game